Lobbying on Agri-Food - Ottawa (May 2026 edition)

 ↳ Dairy cattle and milk production displayed high volatility, suggesting irregular or event-driven engagement.

-Section C: Lobbying Activity by Organization
+Section D: Lobbying Activity by Organization

 In this section, we see the organizations with the most unusual lobbying behavior last month, defined by either unusually high or unusually low lobbying activity.